user profile avatar

 Bio

-Hello :) My name is Serena Dalton and I am an aspiring lawyer.
-I am currently a senior at Southeastern University majoring in Legal Studies and an Executive Assistant at Monk Law Group, PLLC.
-I have served as the Chief Justice of the Student Government Association and am currently President of the SEU Speech and Debate Team.
-I am also a member of the Alpha Chi honor society.
-In my career, I aspire to be an attorney practicing family law and elder law.
-Beyond the legal profession, I am working toward publishing a poetry book one day.
-I am a published writer in the 2022-23 Southeastern University Poetry Journal as well as the compendium Good Grief: Thoughts on Loss, Joy, & the Art of Writing.
+Hello :) My name is Serena Dalton, and I am an aspiring lawyer.
+I am a senior at Southeastern University majoring in Legal Studies and an Executive Assistant at Monk Law Group, PLLC.
+I also hold office as a Notary Public in Florida.
+At Southeastern University, I have served as the Chief Justice of the Student Government Association, where I led the Student Hearing Panel for Traffic Court and Spiritual Formation Credit appeals.
+I also worked as a Campus Ambassador for a semester, leading dorm tours and facilitating informational panels for prospective students.
+Presently, I am the president of the SEU speech and debate team and a 5x collegiate debate champion.
+I am also a member of the Alpha Chi honor society, the intramural pickleball team, and the Mock Trial Team.
+In my career, I aspire to be an attorney practicing family law, estate planning, and possibly intellectual property law.
+Beyond the legal profession, I am working toward publishing a poetry collection.
+I am a published writer in the 2022-23 Southeastern University Poetry Magazine as well as the compendium Good Grief: Thoughts on Loss, Joy, & the Art of Writing.
 In my spare time, I enjoy playing tennis, volunteering, attending church, writing poetry, listening to music, and spending time with friends and family!

 Education